-The accompanying unaudited interim financial report of the Company has been responsibility of the Company's management.
-The Company's independent audireview of this financial report. prepared by and is the tor has not performed a
+The accompanying unaudited interim financial report of the Company has been prepared by and is the responsibility of the Company's management.
+The Company's independent auditor has not performed a review of this financial report.

 Condensed Interim Statements of Financial Position (Expressed in Canadian Dollars) (Unaudited - Prepared by Management)